defmax/VPM/README.md

 # VPM
+Vulnerable Package Maintainers

-This tool is to check for vulnerable package maintainers of npm packages.
-It gets the email ids of package maintainers and checks if the domain is expired or if using a disposable email.
+This tool checks whether the package maintainers of npm packages are vulnerable.
+It gets email ids of package maintainers and checks if the domain is expired or if using a disposable email.

 ## Installation